The Royal Dental Hospital of Melbourne: War years

 During the First World War, dental students at the Hospital gave up their lectures and worked 12-hour days to complete 5,000 fillings and 8,000 extractions, readying recruits for military service and giving free treatment to returned soldiers.
 At the end of the Second World War the Hospital obtained ex-RAAF huts which it erected behind the Spring Street building and used as a prosthetics department.
-It wasn't until 1963 that Victoria's first government-funded dental hospital was built in Grattan Street, Parkville.
+As early as 1951 plans were announced for a large new government-funded Dental Hospital to be located Grattan Street, Parkville in front of the Royal Melbourne Hospital, but it wasn't completed until 1963.

 Name change and current location

 In 1969 the hospital's name was changed to The Royal Dental Hospital of Melbourne and, in 2003, it moved to its current location at 720 Swanston Street Carlton, opposite the University of Melbourne.
 It is now home to the Melbourne Dental School, the Henry Forman Atkinson Dental Museum, the RMIT University Department of Health and Biosciences, and the Cooperative Research Centre for Oral Health Science.
 It is operated by Dental Health Services Victoria which coordinates the delivery of public oral health services throughout Victoria on behalf of the Victorian Government's Department of Health.